MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 These are steps to create a scale set with a custom OS disk size and custom software.

-If you just want to create a scale set with the default 128GiB OS disk using a publicly available Azure image, then skip straight to step 6 and use the public image name (UbuntuLTS, Win2019DataCenter, etc.) to create the scale set.
+If you just want to create a scale set with the default 128 GB OS disk using a publicly available Azure image, then skip straight to step 6 and use the public image name (UbuntuLTS, Win2019DataCenter, etc.) to create the scale set.
 Otherwise follow these steps to customize your VM image.

-1. Create a VM with your desired OS image and optionally expand the OS disk size from 128GiB to <myDiskSizeGb>.
+1. Create a VM with your desired OS image and optionally expand the OS disk size from 128 GB to <myDiskSizeGb>.

     - If starting with an available Azure Image, for example <myBaseImage> = (Win2019DataCenter, UbuntuLTS):